github/training-kit/downloads/github-git-cheat-sheet.md

 ## Create repositories

-When starting out with a new repository, you only need to do it once; either locally, then push to GitHub, or by cloning an existing repository.
+A new repository can either be created locally, or an existing repository can be cloned.
+When a repository was initialized locally, you have to push it to GitHub afterwards.

 ```$ git init```

+The git init command turns an existing directory into a new Git repository inside the folder you are running this command.
 After using the `git init` command, link the local repository to an empty GitHub repository using the following command:

 ```$ git remote add origin [url]```

-Turn an existing directory into a Git repository
+Specifies the remote repository for your local repository.
+The url points to a repository on GitHub.

 ```$ git clone [url]```